jmgandarias/industrial_informatics/docs/mqtt/getting_started/part3_external_connections.md

 ---
-title: "Part 3: Allow External Connections"
+title: "3.
+Allow External Connections"
 description: How to Open Mosquitto to External Connections and Enable Authentication
 ---

 !!! danger "Connection from an external network"
     This section allows you to connect **external devices within a local network** to the broker that you have created in [Part1](./part1_install_mosquitto.md).
 When this section talks about IP address, it refers to the *private IP address* (i.e., the one assigned by the router that creates the network and that is only accessible by the devices that are on the network).
 If you want to work with devices outside the network, you need to work with the *public IP address* (which is unique and visible to everyone).
 If you would like to configure a broker to allow **connections through the internet from external networks**, you would have to **configure port forwarding on the router** (similarly to what you did in [Part1](./part1_install_mosquitto.md) with the windows firewall).
-This could pose several **security risks** and would require taking precautions such as using TLS/SSL Encryption or a MQTT Proxy. **This is outside the scope of this course, so it will not be explained here.**
+This could pose several **security risks** and would require taking precautions such as using TLS/SSL Encryption or a MQTT Proxy. **This is out of the scope of this course, so it will not be explained here.**

 ## 1. Allow External Connections